 Code L5.
 Interest expense allocated and apportioned at the partner level.
 Include this amount on line 4b of the applicable Forms 1116.
-Do not include any interest expense allocated and apportioned to U.S. source income.

 Code L6.
 Other expenses allocated and apportioned at the partner level.
 Include this amount on line 2 of the applicable Forms 1116.

-Do not include any expenses allocated and apportioned to U.S. source income on any line of Part I of Form 1116.
+Note.
+For Codes L5 and L6, do not include any expenses allocated and apportioned to U.S. source income on any line of Part I of Form 1116.